KalyanDath/SimHealth/README.md

 3. Can now access evey module in the system.
 4. New Hospitals can be registered.
 5. Add Doctors to corresponding hospitals.
-6. Assign Roles for Authorized Access of Data
+6. Assign Roles for Authorized Access of Data.
 7. View all the Pending Appointments.

 ## Usage - Hospitals
-1. Naviagte to the application's URL on your web browser.
+1. Navigate to the application's URL on your web browser.
 2. Sign in using allocated credentials of the hospital.
 3. Add doctors in the hospital to the system.
 4. View all Pending Appointments.